sharfaz/event-booking-api/README.md

 ## API Design
 I followed API Platform's best practices and conventions for designing the API.
 I used built in Doctrine ORM providers and processors for rapid development.

 The API is designed to be RESTful, with resources representing entities in the system.
-The API supports standard HTTP methods (GET, POST, PUT, DELETE) for interacting with resources.
+The API supports standard HTTP methods (GET, POST, PATCH, DELETE) for interacting with resources.

 Also, the API supports multiple formats, including JSON and JSON-LD.
 The system can be easily extended to support other formats as needed.